realworldocaml/book/en/12a-parsing-json-and-xml.md

   | `String of string ]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Let's parse the earlier JSON string example into this type now.
-We'll first
+The first stop
-look at the `Yojson.Basic` documentation, and find these helpful functions:
+is the `Yojson.Basic` documentation, where we find these helpful functions:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml }
 val from_string : ?buf:Bi_outbuf.t -> ?fname:string -> ?lnum:int -> string -> json